-As of this writing 55,000 people have been confirmed dead from the earthquake and tsunami.
+As of this writing 55,000 people have been confirmed dead from the earthquake and tsunami in Indonesia and other countries by the Indian Ocean.
 The number seems likely to climb to 100,000.
 But 55,000 is hard to imagine.
 55,000.
 It is all happening out there in the Asian night, millions of people in pain, waiting, in grief over their lost ones, or in terrible anxiety over whether their loved ones lost to the sea will return.
 And among them perhaps some of my Indonesian and Sri Lankan friends.
 I hope not.
 I dearly hope not.

 CNN shows the news about it all, as does, intermittently, Japan’s national television station NHK.
 But the news is flippant, the CNN newscasters speaking as if the whole event is some exciting head rush, the questions about the dead glossed over with little time to actually feel anything.
 NHK has been giving the required time to air the information, but aside from announcing the number of Japanese dead, it is right back to regular programs.
 It was show interrupting news when the earthquake hit the Niigata area last month and the news carried the scenes for days.
 But this, perhaps the worst calamity in human history, receives the cold shoulder.
 In comparison the news played and played, all over the world, the inconsequential New York tragedy as if it was the end of the world, over and over again until the images can never be cleared from our minds.
 But this tsunami disaster seems to move few people in the same way.
 They are only poor people in a â€œfarawayâ€ place, after all.
 They don’t deserve 24 hour news coverage by every television station.